kseverso/contrastive-LVM/README.md

 Both methods return the target latent representation and save the learned model and objective function to a folder named results.
 An example of variational inference applied to the above model would be:

 `t_hat = model.variational_inference(num_epochs=5000, fn='trained model', fp='../results/')`

+### Generative sampling
+Once a model has been trained, it is possible to generate samples using the posterior estimates.

+`target_gen, background_gen = model.generate()`

+Currently `generate` has only one option:
+* use_inferred: boolean to indicate if the inferred latent variables should be used, default=True.
+If false, samples are drawn from the latent variable prior distribution.